Skip to main content

 Geralt looking at mountain in The Witcher 3.

 The Witcher 4 has no release date of any kind.
-We don’t even know what year this game might happen to release in, but we do know that The Witcher 3 took the team around three and a half to four years of development time, while Cyberpunk 2077 took even longer than that.
-If The Witcher 4 is going to be around the same scale, and with development being so early that there’s nothing to be shown yet, the best we can guess right now is that it will be at least three or four years before this game is ready at the earliest.
+We don’t even know what year this game might happen to release in, but we do know that The Witcher 3 took the team around three-and-a-half to four years of development time, while Cyberpunk 2077 took even longer than that.
+If The Witcher 4 is going to be around the same scale, and with development being in such an early stage that there’s nothing to be shown yet, the best we can guess right now is that it will be at least three or four years before this game is ready at the earliest.

 Platforms

-No platforms have been confirmed, but based on the estimated timeline, The Witcher 4 should firmly be a current-gen only game.
-We would expect a PS5, Xbox Series X/ S, and PC version to release simultaneously.
+No platforms have been confirmed, but based on the estimated timeline, The Witcher 4 should firmly be a current-gen-only game.
+It has at least been confirmed to not be exclusive to any platform, as the post above notes.
+We would expect PS5, Xbox Series X/ S, and PC versions to be released simultaneously.
 While The Witcher 3 somehow managed to cram itself onto the Switch, we don’t think that will be possible this time around.
-Again, nothing is set in stone here either.
+However, it could be possible on whatever the Switch 2 ends up being.

 A talisman depicting a dog with glowing red eyes lays in the snow.

-Well, this is a bit of a bummer, but we only have a single image so far in terms of … well, anything The Witcher 4 related.
+Well, this is a bit of a bummer, but we only have a single image so far in terms of … well, anything related to The Witcher 4.
 The image itself is just of a glowing wolf necklace, which denotes which school a Witcher is from, with glowing red eyes half-buried in snow.
-Is this Geralt’s pendant?
-It could be, but it could also belong to many other Witchers.
-We don’t know if Geralt will even be in this game, though Executive Producer John Mamais has stated previously that they could see themselves bringing Geralt back in future games, though not necessarily as the main character.
+This appears to be the pendant of a different Witcher school than Geralt’s, however.

 Gameplay